-TxDOT has implemented a half-pipe detail for use at bearing diaphragm connection plates, in which the connection plate is welded normal to a half pipe which is in turn welded to the web and flange.
-This is from research project number 0-6564, "Improved Cross Frame Details."
-TxDOT also has a detail for this stiffener.
-See the Standard Steel Girder Miscellaneous Detail (SGMD) on the standards website at the following location:
+TxDOT has implemented a split-pipe detail, not included in the current (9th Edition, 2020) AASHTO LRFD Bridge Design Specifications, for use at bearing end of unit diaphragm connection plates, in which the connection plate is welded normal to a half pipe which is in turn welded to the web and flanges.
+This is from research project number 0-5701, "Improved Cross Frame Details."
+See Figure C2.1.2.6-1.
+Several other considerations when using this detail are: